hanhngv/Demo-Android-Camera/README.md

 # Demo_CamApp
-A demo application about real time processing data received from an Android camera
+A demo application about real time processing data received from an Android camera, using native method.